 In high school, students work more independently and take responsibility for their learning.
 A parent (or other responsible adult) serves as the Learning Coach to the teen.
 Teachers set the pace of instruction, but the Learning Coach provides oversight and help when needed.

 Parent/Learning Coach involvement may vary per child and grade level.
 The initial 4–8 weeks can be intensive as families settle into a routine.
-Students in grades 9–10* work more directly with teachers, but parent/Learning Coach involvement is essential for approximately 10 hours a week.
+High school students work more directly with teachers, but parent/Learning Coach involvement for approximately 10 hours a week is still essential.

 Working with Your Teacher

 While online lessons can usually be completed at any time of day, students will be required to attend live Class Connect sessions with their teacher(s) based on the student's individual needs.
 During Class Connect sessions, students will receive direct instruction from teachers and have opportunities to interact and collaborate with classmates.
 In addition to regular, synchronous classroom instruction, teachers may offer support or small group sessions to assist in student learning.
 Parents/Learning Coaches are encouraged to contact their child's homeroom teacher any time they have questions or concerns.

 At Florida Online School (FLOS), student learning and academic growth are paramount.
 While we offer a level of flexibility, we recognize the importance of classroom pacing and the need for students to complete their work based on set due dates.

 FLOS high school uses a semester-based approach where students are required to earn a passing grade of 60 percent or above on their assignments and online lessons.
 Due dates are assigned to lessons to encourage consistent, steady progress for academic success.